microsoft/TypeScript-New-Handbook/Widening-and-Narrowing.md

 and
 [its followup](https://github.com/Microsoft/TypeScript/pull/11126).

-### When does literal widening happen?
+### Fresh literal types and mutable locations

 There are two key points to understand about literal widening.

-1. Literal widening only happens to literal types that originate from expressions.
+1. Literal widening only happens to literal types that originate from expressions, not types.
 These are called *fresh* literal types.

+For example, the literal `1` has the fresh literal type `1`.
+But a `1` in a type annotation is not a fresh literal type.

 2. Literal widening happens whenever a fresh literal type reaches a *mutable* location.